w3c/presentation-api/uc-req.md

 ### <a name="uc05"></a>UC05: Multiplayer gaming - Pictionary

-Bob starts the Pictionary application on his smartphone.
-He clicks the "Start on TV" button in the application and selects his TV’s name from the list of presentation devices that pops up on the phone's screen.
-The Pictionary app starts on the TV screen.
-Bob now waits for Ann and Joe to join the game from their smartphones by starting the same application and connecting to the TV.
+Bob visits a Pictionary game [PICTIONARYGAME] site on his smartphone.
+He clicks the "Start on TV" button and selects his TV’s name from the list of presentation devices that pops up on the phone's screen.
+The Pictionary site opens on the TV screen.
+Bob now waits for Ann and Joe to join the game from their smartphones by opening the same site and connecting to the TV.
 After all the players have joined Bob presses the "start game" button on his smartphone and receives the first word to draw.
 He has to draw a blanket.
 Bob draws a picture of a blanket on the touch screen of his smartphone.
 The picture is mirrored on the